The David J. Beck Center for Legal Research, Writing, and Appellate Advocacy

 Beck Center faculty teach the first-year legal research and writing courses.
 Each year the Beck Center faculty choose the recipients of the Beck Award for Legal Research and Writing Excellence, awarded to one or more students at the conclusion of the first year.

 At Texas Law we place a high priority on producing great writers, and we have one of the top programs for that purpose in the country: the David J. Beck Center for Legal Research, Writing, and Appellate Advocacy.
-Beck Center faculty aren’t part-timers or teaching assistants; we have eight full-time instructors whose only job is to help our students make their writing compelling and effective.
+Beck Center faculty aren’t part-timers or teaching assistants; we have nine full-time instructors whose only job is to help our students make their writing compelling and effective.
 Throughout your first year, you’ll meet in a class of 20 to learn how to craft powerful legal arguments in written form.
 You’ll also be introduced to oral advocacy through our first-year moot-court program, which can provide a basis for further work in our advocacy program during the second and third years of law school.